tpawl/LiTE/README.md

 If you have arguments, you have to write them as a comma separated list between the parentheses after `bar`.
 Example: `<?php self::bar('arg1', 'arg2', ...); ?>`

+The complete expression above is replaced by the output of the view helper `BarViewHelper`.

 Example
 -------